To the Home Page

 pcbnew.Refresh()

-The default (0, 0) point is in the top-left corner of the PCB drawing sheet.
-It has to be moved to the top-left corner of the actual PCB, or you will run into issues after you send the job to the router.
-Select the Place origin point and Set the grid origin point (long press) options from the toolbar, and use them to match the result shown in the picture below.
+The default (0, 0) point is in the top-left corner of the PCB drawing sheet, but it has to be moved to the top-left corner of the actual PCB to make spindle movements predictable.
+Use the toolbar options Place origin point and Set the grid origin point (hold down the mouse button) to match the result shown in the picture below.

 Gerber files (for milling and cutting) and Excellon files (for drilling) can be exported from the File > Plot menu.
-Make sure the option to respect custom drill/place origins is enabled and that both PTH and NPTH holes are exported to a single file.
-If you have oval mounting holes in your PCB design, select alternate drill mode, otherwise such holes will be ignored when generating G-code.
+Make sure the following options are enabled:

 Postprocessing